-The alternative practicum combines supervised field research with course work at an SID partner university in Ghana, China, Thailand, Brazil, or India.
+The alternative practicum combines supervised field research with course work at an SID partner university in Ghana, or Brazil.
 This alternative offers students the opportunity to study major development challenges of the 21st century in the classroom and from a field perspective.
 At the University of Development Studies in Tamale, Ghana, students focus on initiatives to reduce poverty at the village level.
-At Beijing Normal University in China, students have the opportunity to be involved at the level of policy and governance.
-At the Asian Institute of Technology in Bangkok, Thailand, or at TERI University in New Delhi, India, students learn about and work with cutting-edge climate change adaptation policies and programs.
-An informal collaboration exists with the State University of São Paulo (UNESP) in Bauru, Brazil.
-Students pursue practicum assignments related to media, technology and community development.
-Courses at UNESP may be audited, pending the instructors' permission.
+Students completing an alternative practicum at the State University of São Paulo (UNESP) in Bauru, Brazil, focus on challenges and opportunities related to the role of digital media technologies in community development (Students may audit courses at UNESP, pending the instructors' permission.)
+Students may also explore alternative practicums at selective partner universities in Asia.

-The Accelerated MA/SID Degree
+The One-Year MA/SID Degree